ananyab99/fraud-detection/README.md

-for better accuracy results Ramdom Forest algorithm is used
+for better accuracy results Isolation Forest algorithm is used

-Random Forest is easy to implement.
+Isolation Forest is easy to implement.
 It builds multiple decision trees and merges them together to get a more accurate and stable prediction.